-Have you been feeling an unusual pressure, bloating, swelling or pain in the lower abdomen?
+Have you been feeling unusual pressure, bloating, swelling, or pain in the lower abdomen?
 Has there been pain during the process of sexual intercourse?
 Are you worried about mild breast tenderness or inexplicable weight gain?

 All these or any of the above may be the symptoms of cysts in the ovaries.
 Women have two ovaries on each side of the uterus where eggs (ova) develop and mature and are released in monthly cycles during the fertile years.
 During this process of ovulation, many women develop cysts.

 Ovarian cysts form in or on the ovaries.
 Cysts are fluid-filled sacs or pockets (sacs) within or on the surface of the ovary and are mostly harmless.
-They may not even cause any symptom or problem.
+They may not even cause any symptoms or problems.
 However ovarian cysts, especially those which have ruptured, can be potentially dangerous and can cause serious implications.

 What are the Types of Cysts?